France employs Google and Microsoft to protect sensitive data | ExBulletin

 France employs Google and Microsoft to protect sensitive data

-The government said Monday that some of France’s most sensitive state and corporate data could be securely stored using cloud computing technology developed by Alphabet Google and Microsoft.
+Paris (Reuters) If licensed to a French company, some of France’s most sensitive state and company data can be securely secured using cloud computing technology developed by Alphabet Google and Microsoft.
+The government said on Monday that it could be preserved.

 This statement is part of a strategic plan presented by France’s Finance Minister Bruno Le Maire and two other ministers, recognizing the US technological advantage in this area and being completely homemade.
 This is in contrast to previous calls from European politicians for alternatives.